Certificate III in Maritime Operations

 - Assist an engineer in any tasks that may be required on board while working under the direct supervision of the person in charge of the vessel’s engines

-The course is conducted face to face over an intense 10 day period with an experienced Master who will help and guide you through the required Units of Competency to ensure you have the knowledge and skills to attain a Marine Engine Driver Grade 2 Near Coastal (Certificate III in Maritime Operations) certificate.
+The course is conducted face-to-face over an intense 10 day period with an experienced Master who will help and guide you through the required Units of Competency to ensure you have the knowledge and skills that may lead to attaining a Certificate III in Maritime Operations (Marine Engine Driver Grade 2 Near Coastal) issued by Sea School Marine Training RTO 91732.

 This qualification is one component of the eligibility criteria to achieve the Marine Engine Driver Grade 2 Certificate of Competency which allows you to work in any state or territory in Australia.